 A humble but charming place for lunch or dinner, this restaurant not far from the Centre Georges Pompidou in the city center offers Alsatian-style French cuisine and special Christmas menus.
 This restaurant is open on both December 24th and 25th, so it can be a great option when you're having trouble booking a table elsewhere.

-In the heart of the Invalides district in western Paris, this elegant restaurant established in the late 1920s serves up Christmas menus between roughly $55 to $100 per person, including a before-dinner drink (aperitif) and wine.
-It's known for its excellent shellfish and seafood, including whole Maine lobsters and dishes prepared with lobster.
+In the heart of the Invalides district in western Paris, this traditional restaurant established in the late 1920s serves up Christmas menus between roughly $55 to $100 per person, including a before-dinner drink (aperitif) and wine.
+It's known for its excellent shellfish and seafood, including whole Maine lobsters and other delicate dishes prepared with lobster.